Goodbye Tiger

 Goodbye Tiger is the fourth studio album by Australian rock music singer-songwriter, Richard Clapton.
-It was released in August 1977 via Infinity Records/Festival Records and was produced by Richard Batchens.
+It was released in October 1977 via Infinity Records/Festival Records and was produced by Richard Batchens.
 It peaked at No. 11 on the Kent Music Report Albums Chart.

+It was the final studio album he recorded for Infinity Records and the last produced by Batchens.

 In October 2010 it was listed at No. 15 in the book, 100 Best Australian Albums.

 Background

-Australian singer-songwriter-guitarist, Richard Clapton, started writing tracks for his fourth studio album, Goodbye Tiger (August 1977), after he and a group of friends were at Sydney Town Hall to see American journalist, Hunter S. Thompson, in October 1976.
+Australian singer-songwriter-guitarist, Richard Clapton, started writing tracks for his fourth studio album after he and a group of friends were at Sydney Town Hall to see American journalist, Hunter S. Thompson, in October 1976.
 Clapton was referred to as "Tiger" by "[his] 'beat poet' buddies."
 They got drunk and the binge continued until he got on a flight to Germany before crashing out at a friend's place in Frankfurt.